codecrafters-io/build-your-own-redis/stage_descriptions/auth-13-ya4.md

 ### Notes

-- The tester is lenient in checking the error message in case of unauthenticated connection.
+- The tester is lenient in checking the error message in case of an unauthenticated connection.
 Any error message that begins with `NOAUTH` is valid.
 For example, the error messages the tester will accept are:
     - `NOAUTH Authentication required`
     - `NOAUTH Not authenticated`